PerryPerrz/The-ScriptS/README.md

 > ext.py

-Script to rename files in a folder by changing their extension
+Script to rename files in a folder by changing their extension.

 > qrcode_generator.py

-Do I really need to explain?
+Do I really need to explain ?

 > removebg.py